loot/loot/CONTRIBUTING.md

 #### C++ Features

 * Static variables may contain non-POD types.
-* Reference arguments don't need to be `const` (ie. they can be used for output variables).
+* Reference arguments don't need to be `const` (i.e. they can be used for output variables).
 * Exceptions can be used.
 * Unsigned integer types can be used.
 * There's no restriction on which Boost libraries can be used.